 Erin O'Neal Muilenburg

-As Director of McGeorge School of Law’s Capital Lawyering Concentration, Professor Muilenburg focuses on strategizing with those interested in government and policy, legislative work, lobbying, nonprofit advocacy, and other careers in and around the capital arena.
+As Director of McGeorge School of Law’s Capital Center for Law & Policy and Capital Lawyering Concentration, Professor Muilenburg focuses on strategizing with those interested in government and policy, legislative work, lobbying, and other careers in and around the Capitol.
 McGeorge is located in Sacramento, California’s diverse capital city.
 This location, combined with the skills, experience, and networking opportunities available in our Capital Lawyering curriculum, provide McGeorge students and graduates with an unsurpassed opportunity to become involved in policy, advocacy, and government at the state, local, and regional level.

-Professor Muilenburg teaches as an Adjunct Professor of Global Lawyering Skills, and works to provide in-depth instruction on persuasive written and oral advocacy in order to enhance and deepen students’ experience in legal research, writing, and analysis and prepare McGeorge graduates to be practice-ready as they begin their careers.
-She also helps to coach McGeorge’s award-winning Moot Court competition team.
+Professor Muilenburg combines her legislative and litigation experience to teach both Capital Lawyering & Policymaking and Global Lawyering Skills as an adjunct professor.
+She works to provide in-depth instruction on persuasive written and oral advocacy in both the policymaking and courtroom arenas to prepare McGeorge graduates to be practice ready as they begin their careers.
+Professor Muilenburg also serves as a coach for McGeorge’s nationally ranked Moot Court team.

 BA, University of California, Los Angeles